VenturianTome/VenturianTome/src/5.Characters/Papa_Acachalla.md

 ## | Biography
 - Time in the Billion Year War
   - He was pulled out of the Billion Year War by the P.I.E.
 Team while he was surrounded by Gingerians \[2:21:11 - *5th Anniversary Livestream*]
+- Other Times in War
+  - He was in the Great War of 1812 \(The Waffle Wars) \[1:50 - *Acachalla Family Winter Vacation*]
+    - They had to march over rivers every day; he lost a leg to the cold \(it froze through the amour he was wearing)
 - Time in a Gang
   - He, Princeton Quagmire, and Maxwell Acachalla were in a gang that invaded Switzerland in 1813 \[2:31:31 -*5th Anniversary Livestream*]